anowell/blog/portfolio.md

 **Director of Engineering: Infrastructure & Operations** <date>Oct 2019 - Present</date>

 - Responsible for delivery of ML platform to Fortune 100/500 enterprise and government organizations
-- Responsible for Production Engineering of Algorthmia.com including its SOC 2 Compliance process
+- Responsible for Production Engineering of [algorthmia.com](algorithmia.com) including its SOC 2 compliance process
-- Product owner and/or project manager for enterprise deployment software as the product evolved to support increasing complexity on AWS, Azure, GovCloud, C2S, and on-prem VMWare
+- Product owner and project manager for cloud and on-prem enterprise deployment platform
 - Established a center of excellence for the QA discipline
 - Built a devops-oriented Software Engineering team of SREs, Deployment Engineers, and QA Managers